 For identifying correlations between variables we perform a static analysis of the given program.
-Our approach is based on the concepts of $\mathbf{H}^{Corr}$ [3] and MUVI [4].
-According to $\mathbf{H}^{Corr}$ variables are correlated if they become data and/or control dependent on each other during a computational unit.
+Our approach is based on the concepts of H^{Corr} [3] and MUVI [4].
+According to H^{Corr} variables are correlated if they become data and/or control dependent on each other during a computational unit.
 This implies a strong relationship between these dependencies and variable correlations.
 Further on, MUVI assumes that variables which are accessed relatively often near to each other, are with a high probability correlated to each other.

 We combine both ideas.
 As a result, we consider variables which are relatively often data and control dependent on each other to be correlated.
 Therefore, we identify correlations on the basis of predefined patterns which indicate strong data and control dependencies between the variables.
 We use these patterns to find indications of correlations between variables.
 If we recognize enough patterns which support this indication we then regard the variables to be correlated.
-We introduce five types of patterns: vertical, horizontal, parental, control and chain patterns.
+We introduce four basic types of patterns: vertical, horizontal, parental, control and also one secondary type called chain pattern.
+Table 1 presents an overview of the characteristics of those patterns.

 Vertical pattern: After the execution of an assignment, the written variable is data dependent on each read variable.
 Data dependent values are in a logical relationship, since we generated one value from the other.
 Therefore, a data dependency and thus a variable assignment also indicates a correlation between the written and the read variable.
 We call this correlation a vertical correlation.
-In Figure 4a we can observe the vertical correlation pattern between Euro and Yen.
+In Fig. 4a we can observe the vertical correlation pattern between Euro and Yen.
+Since the first assignment does not contain any read variable we do not detect any correlation in it.